 Reaching the Hard Crack Stage for the Sugar Coating

 As soon as it reaches the right temperature, turn off the heat.
 Move the pot from the burner to a heat-safe surface.
 Do not leave it on the stove or it will continue to rise in temperature and be too hot.
-Too much heat will ruin the melted sugar, syrup, for the tanghulu.
+Too much heat will ruin the melted sugar syrup.
 You want it to be on the low end of the hard crack stage.

 Dipping Fruit to Make Tanghulu